okeeffed/developer-notes/manual/System-Design/Glossary.md

 Another critical component of any distributed system.
 It helps to spread the traffic across a cluster of servers to improve responsiveness and availability of applications, websites or databases.
 LB also keeps track of the status of all the resources while distributing requests.
 If a server is not available to take new requests or is not responding or has elevated error rate, LB will stop sending traffic to such a server.

 Load balancer typically sits between the client and the server accepting incoming network and application traffic and distributing the traffic across multiple backend servers using various algorithms.

+By balancing app requests, the LB reduces individual server load and prevents one single application from becoming a single point of failure - improving overall application availability and responsiveness.